Tammy Wynette: Health problems and drug addiction

 Wynette's drug problem became public for the first time in November 1986 when she announced she would enter the Betty Ford Center for treatment.
 Her public appearances were then canceled until the start of 1987.
 Three weeks into the six-week treatment program, Wynette began having stomach pain following an afternoon meal.
 She was then hospitalized for an intestinal blockage.
 The blockage revealed that previous surgeries had caused a narrowing of the area where food left her stomach.
 She then had an eight-hour operation where she said 25 percent of her stomach was removed.
 She was then put back on the same drugs to alleviate the pain, which reinstated her addiction to painkillers.

-Wynette continued abusing painkillers into the nineties.
+Wynette continued abusing painkillers into the 1990s.
 During this time, she started taking Dilaudid for pain.
 Wynette often carried the drug in her purse.
 In 1993, she entered the hospital after developing a bile duct infection.
 She was in critical condition because of the infection's severity.
 Her blood pressure dropped and she was in a coma for several days.
 She later made a full recovery.
 In the final years of her life, Wynette was often given oxygen and IV treatments to alleviate further medical problems she developed.
 All the while, she continued to abuse drugs and was routinely being injected with pain medication until the end of her life.